- Tea tree

 - Melaleuca oil

 For Patients & Caregivers

-Tea tree oil may be effective in treating certain skin conditions.
+Topical tea tree oil may be effective in treating certain skin conditions, but research is limited.

 There are no clinical data to prove this claim.
 Intake of tea tree oil by mouth can cause severe toxicity.

 Tea tree oil is an essential oil distilled from the leaves of Melaleuca alternifolia, a plant native to Australia.
 It has been used in traditional medicine for its antiseptic and anti-inflammatory properties to treat various skin conditions and infections.
 It has also been incorporated into many topical formulations to treat cutaneous infections, speed wound healing, and as an ingredient in skin and hair products.

 In vitro studies suggest wide-spectrum antimicrobial (2) (12), antiviral (20), antiprotozoal (21), anti-inflammatory (22) and antiproliferative (14) (15) properties.
 Animal studies also suggest cytotoxic effects (23).